okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-lifecycle-mgmt-overview/index.md

     content: Learn how to build a lifecycle management app integration for the Okta Integration Network.
 ---

 Lifecycle management refers to the process of provisioning and deprovisioning app access as a user moves through an org.
-Onboarding, role change, transfer, and offboarding employee processes require provisioning user accounts in workforce apps.
+Onboarding, role change, transfer, and offboarding employee processes require provisioning user accounts in Okta and other third-party apps.
 It also requires enforcing corporate security policies in a timely manner.

 <div>